 08 Jan 2023 » Hacking on/debugging your window manager

 Recent frustrations with the more traditional desktop environment I have been using have led me to switch to a simpler window manager.
 This post isn't so much about what I learned about about window managers and the X window system, but how I set everything up so I could debug a window manager and step through it line by line.
-Maybe it is just because I am not even close to a GUI programmer, whether for desktop applications or the web, so I am not familiar with how the 'pros' to it, but I did not find it to be particularly straightforward.
+Maybe it is just because I am not even close to a GUI programmer, whether for the desktop applications on any platform or the web, so I am not familiar with how the 'pros' to it, but I did not find it to be particularly straightforward.
 I am sure someone more well versed in this field than me can explain why what I am doing is ridiculous or how there are much better ways.

 25 Sep 2022 » Adding bound/box constraints to any optimization method